7 Advantages Installing Skylights Will Bring to Your Home Design

 3. Privacy

-Traditional windows offer those same benefits, but other people can see into your home.
+Skylights are a good way to get natural light and beautiful outdoor views while protecting your privacy.
+Traditional windows offer those same benefits, but others can see into your home.
 That’s not as big of a deal in a living room or other shared spaces.
 However, you’ll want more privacy in your bathroom and bedroom.

-With skylights, you can get more of the sunlight and views you want without letting others see inside your room.
+With skylights, you can get more sunlight and views you want without letting others see inside your room.
 This can be beneficial if you live in a neighborhood where houses are close to one another.

 4. Ventilation